-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We would like to thank the contributing editor, Totis Kotsonis of Eversheds Sutherland for his assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editor, Totis Kotsonis of Eversheds Sutherland, for his continued assistance with this volume.